cadelonia346/Manipal-Codefundo/README.md

 Gathering of information and online news articles will be done through web scraping.
 Web scraping will be done using python coding language and then integrated into Azure's Blockchain to create a database that provides access of structured data to the public in seamless user experience. (https://medium.com/daratus/getting-ready-for-the-launch-84df49c9ca5b)

-1. Authentic sites such as the member attendance webpage ( http://164.100.47.194/Loksabha/Members/MemberAttendance.aspx ) will be used to gather all the details of the attendance and structure it into a database.
+1. Authentic sites such as the member attendance webpage (for example) ( http://164.100.47.194/Loksabha/Members/MemberAttendance.aspx ) will be used to gather all the details of the attendance and structure it into a database.
 The user can then search this database and get real-time information about the candidates' attendance.

 2. The background qualifications and criminal history will be web scraped from the appropriate and trusted sources and then structures into an appropriate format.
 ( https://www.indiatoday.in/india/story/modi-sarkar-2-0-has-22-ministers-with-criminal-cases-harsimrat-badal-richest-union-minister-1539887-2019-06-01 )